michaelboyles/website/content/post/reflection-is-a-crutch-of-java-ecosystem.md

     .fromJson("{\"pages\": 123}");
 ```

 A `BookDeserializer` now only accepts `Book`s.
-There will be no such thing as a `StringBuilderDeserializer` so there’s
+There will be no such thing as a `StringBuilderDeserializer` so there's
 no possibility I can try to create a `StringBuilder` from some JSON.

 ## [Hibernate](https://hibernate.org/orm/)